 - Add a few parsnips to the onion and carrot mix and roast exactly as above.

 - Add a handful of halved Brussels sprouts 15 minutes before the end of cooking.
 Do not add them too early or they will burn.

-- Dust the carrots with a light sprinkling of cumin seeds to give the carrots a deeper and lightly spiced flavour.
-Not recommended for a Sunday lunch, better for a midweek supper.
+- Dust the carrots with a light sprinkling of cumin seeds to give the carrots a deeper and lightly spiced flavor.
+This is not recommended for a Sunday lunch, as better for a midweek supper.